mroads/react-native-view-port/README.md

 ## Usage

 * When importing this package to the component, package gets the device's width and height.
-If we have a base device in mind that we build the app for we can pass their width and height for the future screens references.
-If we don't pass these values by default base device config will be *1280X800*.
+If we have a base device in mind that we build the app for, We can pass their width and height for the future screens references.
+If we don't pass these values by default, Base device config will be *1280X800*.
 Based on these it calculates the device's view-ports to scale the UI for different devices.

-* The package provides a function createViewPortConfig.
-As mentioned above for this function we can pass width and height of the base device as a *number* value *I.e. createViewPortConfig(1920, 1080)* it returns an *object* with view-port height **vh** and view-port width **vw** for the base device size to current screen's width/height respectivelly.
+* The package provides a function createViewPortConfig which takes width and height of the base device as a *number* value *I.e. createViewPortConfig(1920, 1080)* .
+It returns an *object* with view-port height **vh** and view-port width **vw** for corresponding base device size.
 Below given example demonstrates how to use the function and the returned view-port values.

 * Main objectives of these package is to make the product responsive and to do it in a easy and effortless way.
 So the function returns an object with **vh** and **vw** which can be used similar to the view-ports that are used in web development.